-Our team of veterinary nurses offer a wide range of free services that are beneficial to the well-being of your pets.
+Our team of veterinary nurses offer a wide range of services that are beneficial to the well-being of your pets.
 From nail clipping and rabbit health checks, to post-operative care and suture removal, our nurses are here with help and advice about your pet’s routine healthcare.
 Guidance is given on worming, flea treatments, nutrition, weight control and exercise.
 For those pets that are diabetic, support is at hand whenever you should need it and elderly pets can visit for tips on special care in their senior years.
 Puppies and kittens can see the nurses for their second vaccinations microchipping is available and they will even show you how to clean your pet’s teeth.

 At Shrewsbury the clinics are from 8.30am – 12pm and 2pm – 6pm.